llayz46/com.idea_landing_page-html-sass/README.md

 # com.idea_landing_page-html-sass
-A landing page small project using HTML, SASS and maybe JavaScript Vanilla
+- A landing page small project using HTML, SASS and maybe JavaScript Vanilla
+- The design is from figma community